 Step 1: Choose an LLC Name

 The first step in forming a Mississippi Limited Liability Company is to make sure the name you want is available.
-The name of every LLC is required to be distinguishable from other entity names registered in the state, and the Mississippi Secretary of State makes it easy to do a Mississippi LLC name search so you can quickly verify if your LLC name is available.
+Every LLC name must be distinguishable from other entity names registered in the state, and the Mississippi Secretary of State makes it easy to do a Mississippi LLC name search so you can quickly verify if your LLC name is available.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either: